rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

             - Q : now tell are these IP address Private or Public IP address (bought by ISP companies for their network users)
             - Q : what u do after once broadband setup completely at ur home ?
             - Q : tell that the range of IP addresses - that router have are private or public IPs ?
-            - Q : how many identities that the router has ?
+            - Q : Now tell me how many identities that the router have ?
-            - Q : Now the devices which are connected , let's say one of them is connected , so how many identities a device has ?
+            - Q : Now the devices which are connected , let's say one of them is connected , so how many identities a device have ?
+                - Q : what is localhost ?
             - Source vs Destination
+                - Q : if u want to go from Jodhpur to jaipur , so what's source & the destination
             - Q : which range of network is this - LAN or WAN ?
             - Q : the public IP of the router (which is got from the ISP) connected with google server
             - 2 ways to give/assign IP address to the system & features of router
+                - Q : when the router was giving the IP address to each devices then did we manually fill/define the IP address for each devices ?
+                - 2 ways to give/assign IP address to the system/device
                     - manual
-                - Dynamic : DHCP vs ARP
+                    - automation : DHCP vs ARP
+                    - purpose of DHCP
+                    - working of DHCP
+                    - Q : How DHCP able to know that which IP address of which system of is free <br>(whether that System is connected or not) - but DHCP only do work related to assign IP only , <br>not more than this
+                    - purpose of ARP
+                    - working of ARP
                 - Example : how Internet works
+                    - Q : & u want to connect with sir then which IP will be shared
     - Lecture 4 : all about Ports & protocols
         - Ports in networking
 			- Q : define Port